HAWKEYE-Group/UrbanLF/Readme.md

 Only UrbanLF-Syn has ground truth disparity with range [−0.47,1.55] pixels between adjacent views.

+For UrbanLF-Syn-big-dis, it has ground truth disparity with range [−7.09,7.05] pixels between adjacent views.

 #### Dataset Splitting

 We create a new test set to avoid the disparity data leakage owing to data sharing among benchmarks and provide maximum and minimum disparity value.